kubabuda/ecat_servo/examples/SOES_LAN9252/README.md

+# SOES on STM32

+This is example project using SOES with LAN9252 and STM32F4

-# Using LAN9252 EtherCAT board with SPI, with PlatformIO
+## LAN9252 EtherCAT board with STM32F4 over SPI

 ## MCU pinout